striped/time-util/wdcalc-perf/README.md

 # Working day arithmetic benchmark

-Practical test on average latency the working day calculation proves the estimated constant complexity (i.e. `O(n) = C`) of calculation of number of working days in calendar period as wel as adjusting calendar day on arbitrary number of working days.
+This practical test for the average latency of the working day calculation, proves that the implied algorithm and its implementation behaves as estimated (i.e. `O(n) = C`).

 [Visualization](http://jmh.morethan.io?source=https://raw.githubusercontent.com/striped/time-util/main/wdcalc-perf/jmh-result.json)